saurabhchoudhury/architecture-center/docs/guide/pillars.md

 When designing an application to be resilient, you must understand your availability requirements.
 How much downtime is acceptable?
 This is partly a function of cost.
 How much will potential downtime cost your business?
 How much should you invest in making the application highly available?

+### Disaster recovery

+Disaster recovery (DR) is the ability to recover from rare but major incidents.
+It includes backing up and restoring data, redeploying the application, or failing over to another region.
+Some Azure services have built-in functionality that can help with DR. For example, Azure SQL has point-in-time restore and geo-restore.
+Other Azure services for DR include Azure Backup and Azure Site Recovery.

 ### Resiliency guidance